Gary Martin (footballer): Career

 Martin signed for Belgian First Division A club Lokeren on 16 January 2017 on a two-and-a-half-year contract, where he again joined up with his former manager Rúnar Kristinsson.
 Having not played at the beginning of the 2017–18 season, Martin was released on 18 October 2017.

 On 24 October 2017, Martin signed a three-year contract to return to Lillestrøm, effective from 1 January 2018.
 He signed for National League North club York City on 2 November 2017 on a short-term contract, playing for them in the interim period before his transfer to Lillestrøm.
 He made his debut two days later in York's 2–1 home win over Curzon Ashton, in which he provided an assist for Jon Parkin to score the opening goal.
 Martin scored his first goal in his fourth appearance, a 3–1 home victory over Coalville Town in the FA Trophy third qualifying round on 25 November 2017.
 He scored the opening goal of the match, with a curling shot from the edge of the penalty area into the top-left corner.
 Martin left the club two days later, because of what York described as a disciplinary issue.
 It was reported in The Press that the club had discovered that he had been playing for Darlington Albion in the Darlington Sunday Morning Invitation League.

 Martin signed for Úrvalsdeild champions Valur on 7 January 2019 on a three-year contract.
 However, after five months with Valur, he left the club to join fellow Úrvalsdeild club ÍBV.
 He finished as top scorer in the 2019 Úrvalsdeild, with 14 goals for Valur and ÍBV combined.
 Martin signed for his home-town club, Darlington of the National League North, on 11 January 2020 on loan until late March.
 On 1 May, he signed with 1. deild karla club Selfoss.
 In April 2024, he joined Víkingur on loan.

 On 1 November 2024, Martin returned to England, signing a two-year deal with Northern Premier League side Bishop Auckland.
 On 16 November, he scored on his debut in a 2–0 win over Liversedge.
 In May 2025, Martin joined Hebburn Town.

+In June 2026, Martin returned to Northern League Division One club Bishop Auckland.